Secondary Education (M.Ed.)

 Selected Faculty Research

-Andy Hostetler, associate professor of the practice of social studies education
+Andy Hostetler, professor of the practice of social studies education

-Andy Hostetler, associate professor of the practice of social studies education
+Andy Hostetler, professor of the practice of social studies education

 Professor Hostetler's research focuses on how social studies learning can engage people in their community and stimulate action for social change.
 His projects include exploring how high school students used archival materials and maps to tell (under)told stories of local neighborhood histories and investigating how novice social studies teachers navigate classroom discourses around relevant social issues.

-Heather Johnson, associate professor of the practice of science education
+Heather Johnson, professor of the practice of science education

-Heather Johnson, associate professor of the practice of science education
+Heather Johnson, professor of the practice of science education

 Professor Johnson is exploring a critical framework for ambitious science teaching that introduces culturally and linguistically sustaining pedagogies to preservice teachers during their professional year; she is also examining how to support novice teachers in noticing and responding to moments of epistemic injustice in the secondary science classroom.